Showing posts with label 1. The Camera. Show all posts

 What did we learn from this article?

-Digital cameras, sensors, image processors, and lenses are complex equipment.
-Discussing their technical and optical characteristics in detail could take weeks and months.
-The information can be overwhelming and confusing without basic rules.
-A good example is forum posters and what they present as critical information.
-One such basic rule is to ignore any information with a smaller than 1% impact on image quality.
-Social media promoters "specialize" in less than 1% improvements.
+Digital cameras, sensors, image processors, and lenses are complex pieces of equipment.
+It could take months to discuss all their technical and optical characteristics.
+The information can be overwhelming and confusing without some basic rules.
+A good example is forum posters and what they present as critical data.
+One such basic rule would let us ignore isolated benefits with a smaller than 1% impact on image quality.
+Social media promoters "specialize" in isolated or <1% discussions.

 Olympus EM10 IV with 14-42mm f3.5 - 5.6 II lens.
 ISO200, f4.5, 1/180, -0.5EV.

-We learned there's more to digital photography than the social media statements about sensor size and dynamic range.
-We also saw we can manage the sensor's saturation and SNR.
-Finally, it's all about managing the reflected light and the quality of the image signal (light) reaching the sensor.
+There is more to digital photography than social media promoters pushing bigger sensors and dynamic range.
+We also learned it's possible to control the sensor's Saturation and SNR.
+Finally, it's all about mastering reflected light and the quality of the image signal (light) reaching the sensor.
+The focus should always be on knowledge and experience which results in larger than 1% improvements.

 See this article for more on improving your image quality.